CurtisLusmore/AwsCredentialsManager/README.md

 The AWS Profile used by the CLI (when not specified explicitly via the `--profile` parameter) is specified by the `AWS_PROFILE` environment variable.
-You can easily switch between available profiles, for example:
+The module allows you to set this easily, by switching between available profiles, for example:

 ```
 > Set-AwsProfile -Domain work -All dev